-Balcones launched with two products–Rumble and True Blue.
-Rumble is an unclassified spirit made from all-Texas ingredients–honey, mission figs, and turbinado sugar.
-It has brandy and rum-like qualities, so although it doesn’t fit within either category, it’s as delicious as you would imagine with notes of honey, fruit, cinnamon, and spice.
-Baby Blue was the first Texas whiskey sold since Prohibition and the first blue corn whiskey made anywhere in the world.
-Made from 100% roasted Hopi blue corn, Baby Blue smells like buttered corn and had a slightly nutty taste.
-It was my favorite of the products I had a chance to taste at Balcones.
+Balcones has over 10 products available and experiments frequently.
+You’ll find Texas Pot Still Bourbon, a straight bourbon whiskey, and Baby Blue, the first Texas whiskey sold since Prohibition and the first blue corn whiskey made anywhere in the world.
+Made from 100% roasted Hopi blue corn, Baby Blue smells like buttered corn and has a slightly nutty taste.
+It was my favorite of the products I had a chance to taste.

 Still Austin Whiskey Co.

-Opened in September 2017, Still Austin is designed to showcase the craft of whiskey making, which is clear from the moment you step into the 10,000-square-foot space.
+Opened in late 2017, Still Austin is designed to showcase the craft of whiskey making, which is clear from the moment you step into the 10,000-square-foot space.
 Giant windows in the tasting room show everything happening on the distillery floor just a few feet away.
 As you sip on a selection of cocktails from the bar, you’re likely to see everything from grain bags being hauled around to the distillers carefully watching over every aspect of the fermentation and distillation process, making adjustments along the way.

 Fans who want to go beyond a tour can take part in whiskey making workshops, help with bottling, or even purchase their own barrel of aging bourbon.